cs1666-krabs/cs1666_organization/teams/Team_IDK_description.md

 	After placing all of our rooms on the map, we will then create a Delaunay triangulation graph from each of the rooms using the Bowyer-Watson algorithm.
 This will create connections between the rooms while keeping those connections relatively short.

 Generating paths between rooms:
-  Once we’ve created the Delaunay triangulation graph, we will calculate the minimum spanning tree using Prim’s algorithm or Dijkstra’s algorithm to find the main routing path between the rooms.
+  Once we’ve created the Delaunay triangulation graph, we will calculate the minimum spanning tree using Prim’s algorithm or Kruskal’s algorithm to find the main routing path between the rooms.
 We will then randomly select a few other edges from the triangulation graph to create a few loops in the map layout.
   Using the A* search algorithm, we will create the exact layout and path of the hallways between our selected edges from the previous step.

 Generating game elements: